-If there is a threat identified by a student, and no alarm has been raised, call Reception 9517 5000 during office hours, or the RA on duty 9517 5577 (or mobile 0421 016 454 after hours) to notify them of the emergency.
+If there is a threat identified by a student, and no alarm has been raised, call Reception 9517 5000 during office hours, or the RA on duty (0421 016 454 after hours) to notify them of the emergency.
 They will start the lockdown alert tone and call the emergency services.